 The Moioio Island 1 profile is to the west of Profile 6.
 There was remarkable seasonality up to the winter of 1999,, with the growth of a berm over winter and its loss over summer.
 Up until the end of 2000, the upper beach was generally stable, with seasonality, and with the lower beach accreting into the channel.
-Since that time, the whole profile has accreted rapidly with very substantial volume increases.
-There has been substantial accretion of the upper beach since May 2000, with a major increase in volume, particularly between May 2000 and April 2001.
-This probably indicates an increase in sediment supply from the slip.
-Accretion on the middle and lower beach has continued since surveys began in 1995.
+Up to 2006, like Profile 6, the whole profile accreted rapidly with very substantial volume increases.
+There was substantial accretion of the upper beach between May 2000 and May 2006, with a major increase in volume, particularly between May 2000 and April 2001.
+Like Profile 6, there has been a reversal since 2006, with the entire profile retreating, although a substantial berm remains.
+This profile is almost certainly reacting principally to sediment supply.

-There is little doubt that the beach changes taking place on this profile are caused by the ferry operation regime (evidenced by the very strong seasonal signal when fast ferries were operating seasonally), but affected by changes in sediment supply.
+There is little doubt that the beach changes taking place on this profile are related in part to ferry operation (evidenced by the very strong seasonal signal when fast ferries were operating seasonally), but they are affected significantly by changes to sediment supply.
 The accretion event observed on Profile 6 between April 2003 and April 2004 is reflected on Profile 7 between November 2004 and April 2005.